alf-p-steinbach/github-pages-with-jekyll/_posts/2019-03-23-first-post.md

+---
-# A first blog post on GitHub.
+title: "A first blog post on GitHub."
+date: YYYY-MM-DD
+---

 Blah.